Aetherspace/fullproduct-dot-dev/README.md

-# Universal Expo + Next.js App Router Starter
+# FullProduct.dev ⚡️ Universal Startkit Website

+This repo builds the website for the [FullProduct.dev](https://fullproduct.dev) project.

-A minimal starter for a universal Expo + Next.js app with their respective app routers.
+It's a Full-Stack starter for a universal Expo + Next.js app with their respective app routers.

-It's a good starting point if you want to:

-- ✅ make use of app-dir file based routing in expo and next.js
-- ✅ have a minimal monorepo setup with Typescript but no monorepo tool yet
-- ✅ leave all other tech choices for e.g. styling, dbs, component libs, etc. up to you

-> This template repo is the result of a frequent exercise where I attempt to recreate [Aetherspace](https://github.com/Aetherspace/green-stack-starter) from scratch.
-I usually do this using the latest recommended expo + next.js starter from the Expo docs.
-This helps me see whether the setup and config for aetherspace can be simplified.
-Also handy to notice where issues occur and how to fix them.

 ## Getting Started